Open source library for creating TensorFlow containers to run on Amazon SageMaker.

 This repository also contains Dockerfiles which install this library, TensorFlow, and dependencies for building SageMaker TensorFlow images.

-For information on running TensorFlow jobs on SageMaker: Python SDK.
+For information on running TensorFlow jobs on SageMaker:

 Make sure you have installed all of the following prerequisites on your development machine: